jennaryan/code-dot-org-python/README.md

 of each ported Python file are embedded as comments in these examples.
 If students get stuck they can refer to the [solutions](/solutions).
-Teachers can easily create additional puzzles for which the solutions are not available to more formally assess students if needed.
+Teachers can easily create additional puzzles for which the solutions are not available for more formal assessments if needed.

 As students progress in their porting to more complicated puzzles that require use and creation of functions they put them into their own